 Mitsui has set forth the "Business Conduct Guidelines for Employees and Officers of Mitsui & Co., Ltd." ("Guidelines") and has equivalent business conduct guidelines in place at its subsidiaries.
 Mitsui is striving to improve observance of the Guidelines through continuous monitoring and reviewing.
 Additionally, to further clarify our basic approach toward integrity and compliance on a global group basis, in November 2018, we have put together the "Mitsui & Co.
 Group Conduct Guidelines" to be shared by Mitsui & Co.
 Group companies.
-Please refer to the "Business Conduct Guidelines for Employees and Officers of Mitsui & Co., Ltd." or "Mitsui & Co.
-Group Conduct Guidelines" released on the Mitsui's website.
+Please refer to the "Business Conduct Guidelines" released on the Mitsui's website.